-Compulsive behaviours stem from obsessive thoughts, urges and mental images, causing upset and intrusion in a person’s day-to-day life.
-These obsessive thoughts range in person to person, but often centre around:
+Compulsive behaviours stem from obsessive thoughts, urges, and mental images, causing upset and intrusion in a person’s day-to-day life.
+These obsessive thoughts range from person to person, but often centre around:

 - Constantly having doubts such as, ‘Did I lock the door/turn off the oven/switch off my hair straighteners?’